mascaldotfr/CoRT-dc/README.md

 should be kept secret at any cost!**

 As of now, Discord does **NOT** autopublish messages from webhooks in announcement channels.
-You'll need to invite the bot "AutoPublish" and configure its permissions for your two channels accordingly, see the instructions at https://discord.com/api/oauth2/authorize?client\_id=739823232651100180&permissions=76800&scope=bot
+You'll need to invite the bot "Auto Publisher" and configure its permissions for your two channels accordingly, see the instructions at https://discord.com/api/oauth2/authorize?client\_id=739823232651100180&permissions=76800&scope=bot